johanngerberding/reinforcement-learning-pytorch/README.md

 # Reinforcement Learning Algorithms

-Implementations of different Reinforcement Learning algorithms.
+I am currently learning the basics of Reinforcement Learning and try to implement many of the popular algorithms using PyTorch.